bearyung/alice-cards/docs/tutorial-game-rules/turn-structure.md

 ### Play a Card
 - Play Creature, Artifact, and Action cards.
 Players can have a **maximum of 6 characters** in play.

-    :::info Maximum Characters in Play
+    :::info Maximum Creatures in Play
-    If you already have 6 characters in play, you can either declare a fight with an opponent (and potentially lose a character) or recycle attached artifacts and then discard the character.
+    If you already have 6 creatures in play, you can either declare a fight with an opponent (and potentially lose a creature) or recycle attached artifacts and then discard the creature.
     :::

 ### Discard